Ankushryuga/Skills-Prepration/spring-boot-interview-questions/spring-boot-mvc-interview-questions.md

    1. Spring Cloud Eureka: Enable **@EnableEurekaClient** to register services with Eureka, making it easy to discover and interact with microservices dynamically.
    2. Load Balancing: Use Spring Cloud Load Balancer or Ribbon for client-side load balancing.

+   => With service discovery in place, the system can dynamically handle changes in service availability without requiring manual configuration updates.

+6.